 5. Warehousing License

 Investors can avail this license to avail warehousing facilities on lease for distribution, packaging, and storage of goods

 6. Manufacturing License

-Permits applicants to manufacture goods
+Permits applicants to manufacture products

 How to Set Up a Business in the UAE Free Zones?

 Company set up in free zones is not subject to the commercial company’s law.
 Free zones in the UAE are outside the jurisdiction of the UAE and have rules and regulation set by concerned free zone authorities.
 These free zones offer an excellent business opportunity for investors from all around the world and provide a liberal working environment and easy company setup procedures.
 The procedure is plain and simple.